 But unlike a carefree character in a commercial, Parekh had to make major sacrifices to get there.
 At age 29, she found herself working 80 hour weeks as the Head of Cross Product Sales at Deutsche Bank on Wall Street.
 She swears she loved the job, despite a period where she cried herself to sleep every night and sobbed herself awake each morning.
 She gracefully handled the maximum-toughness, alpha-male dominated world for ten years.
 It wasn’t until 2011, a few nights before a meeting with Larry Ellison, that she decided she had had enough.
 She returned to her pre-Wall Street passions with Odyssean flair.

 Today, the dust has settled somewhat for Parekh.
 After working as the COO for Deepak Chopra, she is now using her inimitable experience to build something of her own.
-She’s in the process of creating a membership-based wellness center in New York City, which is temporarily being called White Radish.
+She’s in the process of creating a membership-based wellness center in New York City called The Well.
 It promises to be a paradigm shift in the world of healthcare as we know it, a perfect balance of Parekh’s two pastimes: Western ambition and Eastern mindfulness.

 But how did she get here?
 What sets her apart?
 Lucky for us, Parekh’s intelligence is matched by her honesty.
 She didn’t hold back as she told us one of the most fascinating Breaker stories we’ve heard yet…

 Unlike many New Jerseyans, you spent your summers growing up in India.
 Is there anything particular about those summers that shaped you?